SurKM9/zigzagrainbow.com/content/2021-01-09-gridlayouttest/index.md

 ---
-title: Add or remove widgets in QGridlayout
+title: Add or remove widgets in QGridLayout
-tags: [ cplusplus, qt ]
+tags: [cplusplus, qt]
 date: 2021-01-09T19:00:44.226Z
 path: blog/add-remove-widgets-qgridlayout
 cover: ./grid.jpg
-excerpt: Imageine we want to add multiple widgets in QGridLayout dynamically but also remove widgets on the fly.
+excerpt: Imagine we want to add multiple widgets in QGridLayout dynamically but also remove widgets on the fly.
 ---

 ## Introduction